scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 ### Folds and Folding

 Let's start with a quick recap on the general concept of folding.
-`Foldable` is a type class for folding over sequences.
-We supply an *accumulator* value and a *binary function* to combine it with an item in the sequence:
+We supply an *accumulator* value and a *binary function* to combine it with each item in the sequence:

 ```tut:book:silent
 def show[A](list: List[A]): String =